-AlwaysOn is an integrated high-availability (HA) and disaster recovery (DR) solution that provides redundancy within a data center.
+AlwaysOn is an integrated high-availability (HA) and disaster recovery (DR) solution that provides redundancy within a SQL Server data center.
 It allows fast application failover during both scheduled and unplanned downtime.
 AlwaysOn provides failover cluster instances, multiple secondary, active secondary, and connection director features.

 It is an excellent feature in SQL Server 2012 and 2014 Enterprise edition.AlwaysOn has been depicted as the next evolution of database mirroring, as it enhances the existing data mirroring technologies to provide a strong layer of HA and DR.